 If your protein company isn’t specifying the quality of their whey protein on the label, you need to demand that they do!
 If they keep getting away with it, the endless protein farts will continue for consumer after consumer.

 - Lactose Intolerance – Most people with lactose intolerance know they have it based on their reactions to other dairy foods.
 They don’t “discover” it when they start consuming protein shakes…they have known for most of their life about their intolerance.
 If you fit in this category, you want to pick a protein with low lactose.
 Select has a minimal lactose content, and we offer samples to anyone who is sensitive to lactose to see how they feel with Select.
+Additionally we offer Select Vegan to service all of our lactose intolerance fans!

 - Dairy Allergy – Like lactose intolerance, you’d know if you had this based on your reaction to other foods.
 If a high quality protein powder with low lactose content still gives you issues, then the culprit may not be lactose intolerance but rather a dairy allergy.
 For these people, a quality vegan protein such as pea protein would be optimal (though expensive).
-Indeed, vegetable protein is preferred over soy protein based on recent data.
+Indeed, vegetable protein like Select Vegan is preferred over soy protein based on recent data.

 So it’s up to you to figure out which category you fall under.
 They are listed in order of how common they are.
 If you fall into problem #1 or #2, give Select Protein a whirl.
 Chances are, you’ll finally find a protein that sits well, is fully absorbed, and tastes phenomenal.
 Not to mention the highest grade whey protein and milk protein isolate on the market: a true protein blend.
-Providing accessibility to protein sensitive populations is just one more reason PES helps you #SelectTheBest.
+Providing accessibility to protein sensitive populations is just one more reason PEScience helps you #SelectTheBest.